bakihome/Manga_Collection/README.md

 This is a prototype for school.
-It was published for practice purpose.
+It was published for training purposes.